 Amslee Institute on October 30, 2018

-Trick or Treating is an American tradition where kids gets tons of candy while dressed up in a fun costume.
+Trick or Treating is an American tradition where kids get tons of candy while dressed up in a fun costume.
 As pirates, princesses, and zookeepers hit the streets, remember these important safety tips.

 1. Make sure the costume fits the child properly.
 Although a long tail or a tight-fitting mask may look amazing, make sure all pieces of the costume fit and are comfortable.
 Keep skirts and pants at a length that does not cause tripping, and ensure the costume allows for safe shoes.
 Costumes should also allow children to have their full range of motions for arms, legs, and head to prevent an injury in the event they fall.
 Masks should not obscure vision as children need to be able to see clearly.

 2. Use makeup and hair gel instead of masks.
 Replace heavy masks with creativity that allows for easier movement and normal fields of vision.
-Creative makeup easily replaces super hero, animal, and other masks.
+Creative makeup easily replaces superhero, animals, and other masks.

 3. Add reflectors, headlamps, and glow brackets or necklaces.
 These help drivers and other people see the child to avoid accidents and also helps families and friends keep track of each other.

 4. Be mindful of younger kids.
 Often, trick or treating starts just before sunset and this is the best time to take younger children.
 Toddlers and preschoolers, with their parents or guardians, can be the first trick or treaters and gather their candy before the scarier costumes are out and about.
 If a younger child gets scared of a costume or home decorations, they may bolt in fear and can easily get hurt running down the street.